apache/kyuubi-website/src/zh/new_ppmc_member_process.md

 A PPMC member helps manage and guide the direction of the project.

 Thanks,
-On behalf of the Apache Kyuubi (Incubating) PPMC
+On behalf of the Apache Kyuubi PPMC
 ```